siobhanlgorman/80s-Mixtape-Quiz/README.md

 * in order to add features first the question pool would have to be increased and a function added to ensure that questions were not repeated within the play period of the user (currently they are not repeated within the one set of questions)
 * the ability to save the user name and high scores so the user could return to the quiz to beat their own scores.
 * Currently the questions are all text-based but expanding to include visual questions with pictures would inrease enjoyment for the user.
-* An audio sound on completion of the game would also enhance enjoyment.
+* An audio sound on completion of the game would also enhance experience.
 * Given sufficient questions, the correct answer could be indicated when the user enters an incorrect answer.
-* A navigation menu would be added to the home page along with the future features above to enable the user to directly access their high scores and for a new user to view a rules/instructions page Rules
+* A navigation menu would be added to the home page along with the future features above to enable the user to directly access their high scores and for a new user to view a rules/instructions page

 ### Languages Used
-* HTML (Hypertext Markup Language) was used to design the basic website and
+* HTML (Hypertext Markup Language) was used to design the basic website.
 * CSS (Cascading Style Sheets) to style the website and make it look more appealing to the user.
-* Javascript was used to provide interactivity to the application
+* Javascript was used to provide interactivity to the application.

 ### Technologies Used